 At MABIS, we understand how to help the child develop herself holistically from a physical and psychological perspective.
 A young child needs to be offered freedom within appropriate boundaries and choices to develop her will power.
 She needs to have purposeful work that engages her mind and body fully.
 When this happens, she develops deep concentration and her personality begins the process of integration and unification.

-The sooner a child joins the Toller program, the sooner she can benefit from the wonderful prepared environment and care of the loving and skillful teachers.
+The sooner a child joins the Toddlers program, the sooner she can benefit from the wonderful prepared environment and care of the loving and skillful teachers.

 Practical Life Exercises are the foundation of the program.
 Through these activities, the child learns useful skills for daily life, gains functional independence, learns new language, and develops the will, intellect and movement.